 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for revenues and expenses during the year.
 Careful consideration of the impact of the coronavirus outbreak on the amounts reported for assets and liabilities has been made, although the value of any required adjustments is not material.
 In drawing this conclusion, the directors have considered the recoverability of debtors and any potential impairment of fixed assets.
-As noted below pension assets and liabilities reflect the assumptions in place at 31 March 2020.
-However, the nature of estimation means that actual outcomes could differ from those estimates.
-The following estimates had the most significant effect on amounts recognised in the financial statements.
+The defined benefit pension liability is dependent on an actuarial valuation.
+The actuarial valuation is based on a number of assumptions including discount rates, inflation, future salary increase, mortality rates and cash commutation.
+The valuation is most sensitive to the underlying discount rate and inflation assumptions.
+The company engages external experts in providing guidance over appropriate assumptions to use.